PavelStishenko/asi/README.md

 ## Building

+### FHI-aims

-* FHI-aims has embedded support of ASI API.
+FHI-aims has embedded support of ASI API.
 Just build latest version of FHI-aims as a shared library and use with your code.

+### DFTB+

+1. Download and build DFTB+ from [the branch with ASI API](https://github.com/PavelStishenko/dftbplus/tree/api-dm-3) with shared library support.

+2. Set environment variables `DFTBP_INCLUDE` and `DFTBP_LIB_DIR` to folders with DFTB+ C-headers and libraries.

+3. Optionally export environment variables `INSTALL_PREFIX` and `BUILD_PATH` to set installation and building locations.

-* DFTB+: run `make && make install` from the project root folder.
-See header of the `Makefile` for environment variables controlling the build process.
+4. Run `make && make install` from the root of the working copy of this repository.

+5. The shared library implementing ASI API for DFTB+ will be in `${INSTALL_PREFIX}/lib`.

+## Testing

+Use `Makefile` in `tests` folder to build native tests.
+Set environment variables in the header of `tests/Makefile` to link with proper ASI API implementaions.

+To run tests go to `tests/testcases` and run `run_dftbp_tests.sh` or `run_aims_tests.sh` to run test.

+## Usage

+See `tests/src` for examples of usage in native code.

+See `tests/python` for examples of usage in Python scripts.